gayatri-p/library-manager/README.md

 # Library Management App

-A *GUI* Library Management app made in python using tkinter and MySQL database.
+A *GUI* Library Management application made in python using tkinter and MySQL database.

 ### Features